Sewage Discharge Reporting Toolbox

 What Needs to Be Reported

-The 2-hour discharge report may be submitted by the chief operator or other facility representative.
-The following types of discharges need to be reported to DEC and the local health department or NYS Department of Health within 2 hours of discovery:
+The 2-hour discharge report should be submitted by the chief operator or other facility representative.
+The following types of discharges must to be reported to DEC and the local health department or NYS Department of Health within 2 hours of discovery:

 - Untreated or partially treated sewage from Publicly Owned Treatment Works (POTWs) and Publicly Owned Sewer Systems (POSSs)